Modelling the galaxy-halo connection with semi-recurrent neural networks: Introduction

 The consensual basis for galaxy formation is that galaxies are formed from the contraction of the baryonic gas bound gravitationally to a dark matter halo \citep{Wechsler}.
 The aspects and future of a galaxy's development are therefore determined by the properties of the halo and its surroundings.
 While the relationship between certain properties of the halo and galaxy may not necessarily be understood, some degree of correlation between the two is to be expected.
 Specifically, the rate of change in a host halo's mass, the rate of merger events and similar factors are expected to influence the halo's likelihood of hosting galaxies \citep{Bose}, and the star formation rates, metallicities and other intrinsic properties of the galaxies themselves \citep{Wechsler}.
 This relationship is commonly referred to as the \ac{ghc}.

+The \ac{ghc} holds a number of important scientific questions.
+In terms of halo and stellar mass growth, the rate at which the halo assembles most of its mass, through accretion and through major mergers, will affect the time at which galaxies form the most stars, become quenched, and cluster together \citep{Croton,Cui,Hani,Montero-Dorta}.
+In terms of local environment, galaxies in proximity to cosmic filaments are more prone to accreting metal-rich gas \citep{Donnan,PengMaiolino}, and in dense regions of space are tidally quenched by more massive halos, producing noticeably different luminosity and mass functions in their respective environments \citep{Ayromlou, Hellwing, Lu}.
+This relationship between galaxies and their halos and environments is nonetheless highly complex, and the causal interplay between halos and galaxies, in different cosmic epochs and regimes of halo mass, local density and interaction rates, remains poorly understood.

-It is possible to establish correlations between the full formation history of a galaxy and its host halo, allowing one to make predictions about one given the other \citep{JoKim}.
-Several large volume cosmological simulations have, in recent years, synthesised a catalog of halos and galaxies based on semi-analytic or hydrodynamical modelling of the astrophysical processes which regulate baryonic evolution in fine detail \citep{Somerville, Vogelsberger, Wechsler}.
-However, the complexity of the baryonic models make it computationally impractical to encapsulate the full extent of the \ac{ghc}, and consequently the volumes of such simulations are limited to $ (300 \text{Mpc})^3 $ \citep{IllustrisTNG}, while the larger simulations inevitably limit the mass resolution.
+Several large volume cosmological simulations have, in recent years, synthesised a catalog of halos and galaxies \citep{Dave, Pillepich2017, Eagle} based on semi-analytic or hydrodynamical modelling of the astrophysical processes which regulate baryonic evolution in fine detail \citep[for reviews of the simulation models see][]{Somerville, Vogelsberger}.
+However, the complexity of the baryonic models make it computationally impractical to encapsulate the full extent of the \ac{ghc}, and consequently the volumes of such simulations are limited to $ (300 \text{Mpc})^3 $ \citep{IllustrisTNG}, while the larger simulations inevitably limit their mass resolution.
+The effect of this compromise is problematic in scientific applications, as the rarest of objects, such as high mass clusters, are significantly limited in number and resolution, while their unresolved substructures may contribute significantly to the evolution of causally connected galaxies.

-A pure dark matter simulation relies solely on collisionless gravitational and cosmological dynamics, and so can be run on larger volumes without restricting the mass resolution significantly \citep{Vogelsberger}.
+A pure dark matter simulation relies solely on collisionless gravitational and cosmological dynamics, and so can be run on larger volumes without restricting the mass resolution significantly \citep{Vogelsberger, Wechsler}.
 The halo mass functions, correlation functions and other statistics will appear similar to the equivalent baryonic simulation, given that the dark matter component constitutes the majority of the mass of a galaxy-halo system.
-A machine learning algorithm which can utilise the properties of a dark matter formation history to emulate their corresponding galaxies can therefore populate a large dark matter simulation with evolving galaxies across all times, in a fraction of the time taken to compute a hydrodynamical simulation of this level of complexity.
+A machine learning algorithm which can utilise the properties of a dark matter formation history to emulate their corresponding galaxies can therefore populate a large dark matter simulation with evolving galaxies across all times, in a fraction of the time taken to compute a hydrodynamical simulation of this level of complexity; while the connections of the \ac{ghc} which are learned by this model can offer an explanation of the various galaxy formation mechanisms that take place in the history of the simulation.
+If applied to a high fidelity N-body simulation, it will result in a vast galaxy dataset with which to test these connections in further detail.